+ALLISON CLAYTON

-ALLISON CLAYTON Insurance Services, the Otted Stawww.insuranceallison.com allisoneclayton1@gmail.com | Cell: 724-879-5030 MEDICARE FACT 1: Medicare has four parts: A, B, C, & D MEDICARE HAS FOUR PARTS.
+Insurance Services, LLC | www.insuranceallison.com allisoneclayton1@gmail.com | Cell: 724-879-5030

+MEDICARE FACT 1: Medicare has four parts: A, B, C, & D

+MEDICARE HAS FOUR PARTS.

-Part A and Part B are referred to as "Original Medicare" and are applied for through the Social Security Administration.
-Part C and D are applied for through private insurance companies in most cases.
+Part A and Part B are referred to as "Original Medicare" and you apply for these through the Social Security Administration.
+Part C and D plans are provided by private insurance companies and you can apply directly through the company or with an insurance agent directly to choose the plan that fits your needs.
 One of my main job responsibilities is helping you understand the different Part C plans in comparison to your needs, and each year when there are changes.

+HOSPITAL INSURANCE

-HOSPITAL INSURANCE Part A covers inpatient hospital stays, skilled nursing facility, hospice care, and some home health care.
+Part A covers inpatient hospital stays, skilled nursing facility, hospice care, and some home health care.
 Most people do not pay a premium for Part A. If you or your spouse have worked at least 40 calendar quarters (10 years) in any job where you paid Social Security taxes, you do not have to pay a premium for Part A. Part A does still include deductibles and copays for certain services.
 For example, for room and board at the hospital you are responsible for a deductible every 60 day benefit period.